Shwetabh1/Javascript-Essential-Parts/few-lesser-known-things-about-javascript.md

 You can store the function in a variable.
 You can pass the function as a parameter to another function.
 You can return the function from a function.

+Native objects are objects that are part of the JavaScript language defined by the ECMAScript specification, such as String, Math, RegExp, Object, Function, etc.

+Host objects are provided by the runtime environment (browser or Node), such as window, XMLHTTPRequest, etc.